sourabh1042022/virtual-soc-redteam/README.md

 - Kibana dashboards
 - Volatility results
 - Honeypot logs and alerts
-- Full technical report (in report/)
+- Full technical report (all of these are in report/)